mist64/cbmbus_doc/3 Commodore DOS.md

 | 6           | File error                   |
 | 7           | Generic disk or device error |

-The English-language versions of status messages that are not errors (codes below 20) are additionally prefixed with a SPACE.
 Note that a program cannot rely on any of these strings, just on the codes.

 The full list of error messages can be found in practically every disk drive users manual, here are just some examples: